Standard V: Skills Outcomes

 Department of CDS Implementation:

-Accepted graduate students receive an informational packet which contains information about the English Proficiency Screening in May prior to entering the graduate program.
+Accepted graduate students receive an informational packet which contains information about the English Proficiency Screening prior to entering the graduate program.
 The first day of classes, the incoming graduate class is once again informed at their graduate orientation of the policy and procedure that is in the orientation handbook.
-Screenings are completed in October.
+Screenings are completed in in the fall semester of the first year of the program.
 The screenings are administered by second-year graduate student clinicians and supervised by clinical staff.

-The screening is composed of tasks (targeting the ASHA standard) and expanded information:
+The screening is composed of tasks targeting both the ASHA standard and expanded information:

-The screening results are evaluated by clinic supervisors and sent to the clinic director.
+The screening results are reviewed and evaluated by clinic supervisors and sent to the clinic director.